rpsjr/maintainer-tools/Migration-to-version-16.0.md

 **REMARK:** Here, we are highlighting framework changes from previous version to this one, not data-model changes, as they are very extensive, and the alternative may depends on the module requirements.
 You can check data-model changes for each core module in the `upgrade_analysis.txt` files inside OpenUpgrade project: https://github.com/OCA/OpenUpgrade.

-**REMARK 2**: If you are doing a migration jumping several versions, please check all the tasks in the successive migration to version XX.0 issues.
+**REMARK 2**: If you are doing a migration jumping several versions, please check all the tasks in the successive "Migration to version XX.0" guides until arriving to this one.

 * Bump module version to `16.0.1.0.0`.
 * Remove any possible migration script from previous version (in a nutshell, remove `migrations` folder inside the module if exists).